Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 • Providing input into product development

-But to give customers the best experience possible, customer support agents should also have the same empathy and people skills as any other customer service agent.
+Speed, technical proficiency, and product expertise are key attributes of an effective customer support agent.
+But to give customers the best experience possible, they should also have the same empathy and people skills as any other customer service agent.

 Customer service vs customer support